Asevera/Asevera.github.io/_pages/cv.md

 Skills
 ======
-* Python - can comfortably use for data analysis and scripting
+* Python - using it day to day for scripting, data analysis with Pandas and visualisation with Matplotlib and Seaborn
-* SQL - can comfortably use for data analysis (mostly worked with PostgreSQL dialect)
+* SQL - using for data analysis (mostly worked with PostgreSQL dialect)
 * MS Excel / Google Sheet - advanced user

 <!--